allenmathew/writeup/avactf-2020/README.md

 # Avalara CTF 2020
 CTF summary for team 1nd1x.
 These are the flags we captured and how we went about getting them.
 Post registration we were given access to a kali instance and the link to the score board.
-Post registration, we were able to view the challenges.
+We needed to register on the score board.
+After that we were able to view the challenges.
 I guess the CTF organizers did not want us to go empty handed so we had a flag on the desktop!

 ## First things first
 RDP into the kali machine is slow.
 We don't need access to the machine's GUI.
 So ssh with tunnels to get to the dashboard saved us a lot of time interms of latency.
 My base machine is a windows laptop, my go to tool over the years has been putty.
 I set up a tunnel to ```10.105.243.185:8000```.
 With access to the dashboard sorted out, I claimed the first flag. yay!